schonsnatan/schonsnatan/README.md

 - 🔭 BPC Analytics @ SAP / Data Analyst / Kaufmann für Digitalisierungsmanagement / Computer Science Student
 - 🌐 I'm deeply intrigued by the world of technology and thrive on providing valuable insights through data analysis.
-- 📖 Developing mastery in Data Science, Data Engineer, BI, AI and ML
+- 📖 Developing mastery in Data Science, Data Engineer, BI, AI and ML.
+Check my [Portfolio!](https://www.datascienceportfol.io/natanschons)
 - 📫 Contact me by e-mail: natanschonsoficial@gmail.com
 - ✒️ See my content on [Medium](https://medium.com/@natanschons)
 - 🗣️ You can speak with me in Portuguese, English, German and Spanish